100% client-side: Your text never leaves your browser. No API calls, no logging, completely private.

 • Latency Optimization: More tokens means slower first-token latency.
 For real-time applications and streaming use cases, minimizing prompt token count directly reduces time-to-first-token.

-AI Model Context Windows Compared (2025)
+AI Model Context Windows Compared (2026)

-• GPT-4o mini (OpenAI): 128,000 tokens — same context, 94% cheaper for simple tasks
+• GPT-4o / 4o mini (OpenAI): 128,000 tokens — previous generation, still widely used

-• Claude 3.5 Sonnet (Anthropic): 200,000 tokens — best balance of context size and quality
+• Claude Sonnet 4 (Anthropic): 200,000 tokens — best balance of speed, cost, and intelligence

-• Claude 3.5 Haiku (Anthropic): 200,000 tokens — fast and affordable with large context
+• Claude Haiku 3.5 (Anthropic): 200,000 tokens — fast and affordable with large context

-• Gemini 1.5 Pro / Flash (Google): 1,000,000 tokens — entire codebases, long video transcripts, books
+• Gemini 2.5 Pro / Flash (Google): 1,048,576 tokens — 1M+ tokens for entire codebases, books, and video

-• Gemini 2.0 Flash (Google): 1,000,000 tokens — latest generation with multimodal support
+• Gemini 2.0 Flash (Google): 1,000,000 tokens — previous gen, multimodal support

-• Llama 3.1 70B (Meta): 128,000 tokens — open-source, self-hostable
+• Llama 4 Maverick (Meta): 1,048,576 tokens — open-source with 1M+ context, self-hostable

-• DeepSeek V3 (DeepSeek): 128,000 tokens — extremely cost-effective frontier model
+• DeepSeek V3 / R1 (DeepSeek): 128,000 tokens — extremely cost-effective frontier models

 Tips for Reducing Token Usage and API Costs